Cross-validation Approaches for Multi-study Predictions: Multi-study Stacking Approaches

-We evaluate the finite-sample behavior of $\cvcs$ stacking in comparison to DR and $\cvws$ stacking in Examples \ref{ex:two-y} and \ref{ex:K-regression}.
-We also discuss a new example (Example \ref{ex:three-study}) where substantial differences between $\cvcs$ and $\cvws$ in generalist predictions are illustrated.
+We next illustrate that the finite-sample behavior of $\cvcs$ stacking is distinct from that of DR stacking and $\cvws$ in Examples \ref{ex:two-y} and \ref{ex:K-regression}.
+We also introduce Example~\ref{ex:three-study} to illustrate the important differences between $\cvcs$ and $\cvws$ in generalist predictions.

-\textbf{Example 1, continued}.
-We consider $\csU(w;(1/2,1/2))$ for generalist predictions.
+\begin{example}[No predictors, $\cvcs$] We consider $\csU(w)$ for generalist predictions.
 See Appendix for detailed derivations of results below.
-In this example $\mathcal D$ is study-specific,
+In this example $\mathcal D$ is partitioned by study, and